Portions: 6 portions Calories: 119kcal |

 Preparation

-To remove from the mold, dip the mold for a few seconds in warm water and pull the popsicle out.
+To remove from the mold, dip the mold for one or two seconds in warm water and pull the popsicle out.

 If you have an ice cream maker, you can make this into ice cream instead of popsicles.
 In that case, make some extra strawberry puree to top the ice cream scoops.